AndrewMcg2309/ProceduralSpace/README.md

 I first thought of this idea when I was looking over procedural oceans ad cities.
 This lead to me thinking of an open space with random planets of different sizes, colors and shapes beinging generated in a vast open space.
 This along with stars far off in the distance really give that space feel.

-Then a lot of ideas started coming to my head like shooting stars and commets.
+Then a lot of ideas started coming to my head like shooting stars and comets.
 Shooting stars would be far away and show in a flash.
-Commets can be much bigger and in toughing distance but would have no effect on the user.
+Comets can be much bigger and in toughing distance but would have no effect on the user.
+The comets may then come in groups of 2 or 3.

 This reminded me of videos like this: https://www.youtube.com/watch?v=GoW8Tf7hTGA&ab_channel=morn1415